metahleon/linuxst/README.md

 - Make sure xdotool is installed: `sudo dnf install xdotool`

 ### Transcription Takes Too Long
+- Make sure `fast_recorder.py` is being used (check `/tmp/linuxst_recorder.log`)
-- The first run downloads the Whisper model (~140MB for base model)
+- The first run downloads the Whisper.cpp model (~74MB for tiny)
-- Consider using a smaller model like "tiny" for faster performance
+- If still slow, check CPU usage - the model uses 4 threads by default

+### First Run Downloads Model
+- Whisper.cpp will download the tiny model (~74MB) on first use
+- Models are cached in `~/.local/share/pywhispercpp/models/`
+- This is a one-time download

 ## Files Created